Cassandra Brooks

 Contact: Sarah.Becker-2[at]colorado.edu

 Sarah is a PhD student in the Environmental Studies Program at the University of Colorado Boulder.
 Originally from Charlottesville, Virginia, Sarah received a B.A. in Environmental Studies from Vassar College in 2009 and a M.S. in Marine Science and Technology from the University of Massachusetts Amherst in 2016.
 Between her undergraduate and Master’s studies, Sarah worked for several years as a field technician, scientific diver, and environmental educator in the Caribbean and Bahamas.
-Following her Masters, she worked as a data analyst at the Monterey Bay Aquarium and Gulf of Maine Research Institute on projects ranging from quantifying Pacific sea turtle distributions to climate change impact mapping to cod and bluefin tuna population assessments.
-Sarah’s current research draws on quantitative ecology and qualitative social science methods to guide equitable marine conservation planning.
+Following her Masters, she worked as a data analyst at the Monterey Bay Aquarium and Gulf of Maine Research Institute on projects ranging from quantifying Pacific sea turtle distributions to Atlantic cod and bluefin tuna population assessments.
+Sarah’s current research examines seabird distributions in the Southern Ocean, and seeks to determine how albatross species are modifying foraging activity under climate change, and how management interventions such as increased regulation of fisheries bycatch can support recovery of threatened populations.
+Check out her publications here.

 Vasco Chavez-Molina